 - Definition of a Work of Art includes: sculpture, in situ creations, paintings, murals, decorative benches, lamps, or other such “street furniture”, video installations, and other new media, both permanent and temporary.
-For the purposes of this committee, it does not include short-term (less than two weeks) student installations made under the supervision of a faculty member, or short-term film and video projections installed for announcements or curricular purposes, or directional or informational signage or banners.
+For the purposes of this committee, it does not include short-term (less than four weeks) student installations made under the supervision of a faculty member, or short-term film and video projections installed for announcements or curricular purposes, or directional or informational signage or banners.

 - If the total project will cost more than $35,000, then it will need to go through the Office of Budget & Planning capital projects process.